 - Learn more about Habitat!
 Follow this link to the Volunteer Resources page for more resources and activities that you can do on your own.

 - Bring lunch/snacks to a volunteer group!
 A group of youth may prepare lunch/snacks and bring it out to the job site for volunteers that day.
 This can be an entire meal or just snacks or drinks such as baked goods, popsicles, or lemonade.
 The group would get to interact with volunteers and homeowners during their lunch break on site and see the house they are working on.
 These opportunities are available most Wednesdays - Saturdays.

 - Make a welcome gift for a Habitat family!
 Welcome a family into their new Habitat home with a wooden door mat, mosaic stepping stones, or laundry baskets stocked with home supplies.
 If you have other ideas for gifts please let us know.
 Your group would supply the materials and create the gifts and we will help distribute them to the new homeowners.
 Go to our volunteer resources page for ideas and how-to's.

 - Up-cycling!
 Paint, decorate or improve items from our ReStores to increase the resale value.
 Great for creative, DIY art students in middle school or high school.
-They can even participate in our annual Recycled Art Contest!

 - Create your own fundraiser!
 Let the young people you work with plan a Habitat fundraiser.
 Our volunteer resources page has several mission connected ideas!
 You can also create your own Facebook fundraiser here.